evaristoc/reversing/_posts/2024-08-05-tried-scrollamajs-and-d3js-and-Jest-in-Jekyll-together-for-the-first-time.markdown

 I must say... combining Jekyll and Jest for unit-testing your custom javascript while also using ESM could lead to a lot of inconveniences.
 To start with Jekyll not being friendly to node_modules.
 But then Jest not being friendly to ESM.
 To date, I haven't found a solution for all that and I am resourcing to manual work :(.

 This unpractical approach is a motivation to revise first the use of Vitest as well as probably moving earlier a date for adopting another CMS and hosting more compatible with Javascript stack, which it was still in my plans anyway.
+My objective is to find something that allows me to separate code from content, which I am not doing at the moment.
+And I cannot keep using Git for content version management... that is wrong.